San123san/Demo-Cherished-Memory-Project/README.md

 * **View Memories:** User can view other memory with topics and description.

 ## How can install and run
+1) User need to download or clone the repository
+2) Install necessary dependencies
-User need to download or clone the repository and install necessary dependencies and to run the folder write run npm dev in terminal.
+3) To run the folder write run npm dev in terminal.